matthewlyon23/YOLOQuestUnity/manual.md

 The `IPCameraManager` can be used to connect to an IP Camera stream over IP, given the HTTP URL, including a specified port number if a non-standard HTTP port is used.
 Currently, only HTTP is supported.

+This table outlines the configurable options available from the Unity inspector.

 | Field | Type | Description | Example |
 | --- | --- | --- | --- |
 |Image Url|`string`|The URL of the IP Camera's static image feed.|`http://ip:port/shot.jpg`|